A3h1nt/Grawler/README.md

 * Report Bugs
 * Add new features and functionalities
 * Workaround the captcha issue
+* Create a docker image(basically work on portability and usability)
 * Suggestions

 ## Contact Me
 You can contact me here [A3h1nt](https://twitter.com/A3h1nt) regarding anything.